SethCommichaux/taxaTarget/README.md

 wget https://obj.umiacs.umd.edu/taxatarget/archive.tar.gz
 tar xvf archive.tar.gz
 ```
+Kaiju and Diamond are included in the download of the database.

 # Running taxaTarget
-Once installed, the master script (run_protist_pipeline_fda.py) for running taxaTarget in the run_pipeline_scripts directory.\
+Once installed, the master script (run_protist_pipeline_fda.py) for running taxaTarget is in the run_pipeline_scripts directory.\
-The correct paths to the databases, directories, and tools need to be updated within this script.

 Basic usage:
 ```
-python /path/to/run_pipeline_scripts/run_protist_pipeline_fda.py -f reads.fastq
+python /path/to/run_pipeline_scripts/run_protist_pipeline_fda.py -f reads.fastq -dir /path/to/taxaTarget/
 ```

 Optionally, there are two parameters that can be set by the user:\